ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation1/presentation1-notes.md

 type `traceroute` with an address or a hostname as a parameter and it shows you the path.
 However, interpretation of traceroute's output requires some appreciation for the Internet routing architecture, not to mention practicalities about its deployment.
+Even experienced network operators at well-known, large carriers have been known to draw dubious conclusions from traceroute's output.

 This tutorial aims to illustrate that traceroute is not always as simple as it seems.

 ## Overview